The Bankrate promise

 Frequently asked questions

 Fort Worth drivers are required to carry at least 30/60/25 liability coverage to legally operate their vehicle.
-Texas also has mandated PIP coverage, but you may reject this coverage in writing.
+Even though it is not a no-fault state, Texas has mandated personal injury protection (PIP) coverage, though you may reject this coverage in writing.
 Similarly, uninsured and underinsured coverage must also be offered, but can be rejected in writing.
-However, many drivers choose to purchase full coverage insurance for more protection.
-Additionally, some lending companies require drivers to purchase full coverage insurance if they have a leased or financed vehicle.
+While some drivers may turn down coverage types to save money, others choose to purchase full coverage insurance for more protection.
+Most lenders require drivers to purchase full coverage car insurance if they have a leased or financed vehicle.

 - $100,000 bodily injury liability per person